I find a very serious and disturbing incongruity among most Jesus-believers when it comes to the subject of fire as taught in the Bible. Here’s why…

 Such purging being necessary because of their refusal to accept the substitute God has freely provided them.
 Either way, God’s blood sacrifice for sin is total and complete in every aspect and in every respect.
 In both cases, Jesus has made full and free provision so that all people have access to his complete salvation.
 Calvary’s bloody crucifixion provides rebirth by faith or reconciliation by fire.
 The choice of which way we receive God’s salvation is up to each of us.

-No, the lake of fire does not burn forever—only until the last stubborn human being has yielded to the cleansing fires and has confessed Jesus as Lord by means of the Holy Spirit—to the glory of God the Father.
+No, the lake of fire does not burn forever—only until the last stubborn human being has yielded to the cleansing fires and has confessed Jesus as Lord by means of Holy Spirit—to the glory of God the Father.
 In a very real sense this takes us to 1 Corinthians 15: 27 and 28 which is really the end of the Bible—not the end of the Book of Revelation.
 The events in these two verses occur outside of space and time in a very real sense—at the ends of the ages, yet beyond the ends of the ages in the eternal state.
 It is a time when God shall be everything to every person.
 God is All in all—Everything to everyone!
 What a glorious consummation of all things in time and space.

 Have we successfully completed our Bible survey on the subject of fire?
 Probably not.
 Is your mind made up?
 Perhaps, perhaps not.
 You make your own choices and decisions.
 Have we exhausted the subject?
 No, we barely got started.
 I’ve only provided a skeleton outline of the subject.

-Here’s my prayer for you: “Spirit of the God who is fire, I turn each reader over to you now and trust you to perform and complete all your plans and purposes for each of them.
+Here’s my prayer for you: “Spirit of the God who is fire, I turn each reader over to you now and trust you to perform and complete all your purposes for each of them.
 If you must take them through the fire, so be it.
 If so, lead them gently into the fire, through it, and beyond it, out into your new Kingdom life.
 Let each of us be your flaming torches to take your message of salvation to the ends of the earth and beyond.
 I pray through Jesus.
 Amen.”

 NOTE: There are a number of very good books covering other aspects of this subject: Hope Beyond Hell, Hope For All, Heavens Doors, At the End of the Ages, Is Hell Eternal or Will God’s Plan Fail?
 All Things New.
 More and more of these types of books become available almost every passing year.
 For more complete information about the ones I listed, contact me.
 Or, most of them are available now on Amazon.com.